chanicpanic/reference/source/ability_reference.rst

     shuffled into the deck.
 While a player is looking at the cards, they are still considered to be in the deck.

+.. _stack_abilities:

 Stack Abilities
 ***************

+This section covers abilities that are only relevant when playing with the Stack.
+See the Stack.
+When using these special abilities, mix them in with the others.